IDT-ITI/SD-VSum/README.md

 ## Citation

-The S-VideoXum dataset is proposed in our paper:
+The S-VideoXum and S-NewsVSum datasets, as well as the SD-VSum method, were proposed in our paper:
 M. Mylonas, E. Apostolidis, V. Mezaris, "SD-VSum: A Method and Dataset for Script-Driven Video Summarization", Proc.
 33rd ACM International Conference on Multimedia (ACM MM 2025), Dublin, Ireland, Oct.
 2025.

 Pre-print: arXiv:2505.03319, [doi: 10.48550/arXiv.2505.03319](https://doi.org/10.48550/arXiv.2505.03319).

-If you find this dataset interesting or useful in your research, use the following Bibtex annotation to cite us:
+If you find these resources interesting or useful in your research, use the following Bibtex annotation to cite us:

 ```bibtex
 @inproceedings{mylonas2025sdvsummethoddatasetscriptdriven,